leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 :bulb: Remember to change the README.md file too!

-Now open your favorite text editor to modify `_config.yml` file.
+Now open your favorite text editor to modify `_config.yml`.
 The file is the core of the blog, it gathers many informations about your blog.
 It's very clear because the signification of each tag is described.

 ## The blog header

 You'll find blog header configurations in `Site Settings` block in `_config.yml` file.

-**Example for this blog:**
+*Example for this blog:*
 ```yml
 minimal_mistakes_skin    : "default" # "air", "aqua", "contrast", "dark", "dirt", "neon", "mint", "plum", "sunrise"